andilemazwide23-we/postgrad-data-science-project/README.md

 ## Tools

 R, with packages for SMOTE resampling, H2O (decision tree), rpart (decision tree), and logistic regression modelling.

-## Results

-This project achieved an overall mark of **84%** as part of a university group project.

-The machine learning models were evaluated using standard classification metrics, including accuracy, precision, recall, F1-score, and ROC-AUC, to compare their predictive performance.

 ## My Contribution